gnedster/the-brain-trust/web/README.md

 Then use `eb deploy` to push to AWS.
 Be careful as eb will pick up local changes.
 A deployment pipeline should be built out in the near future.

+## Development

+Outside of node, you'll need a bunch of extra tools to simulate the production environment.

 ### Postgres
 You'll need to install postgres version 9.4.x, if you're using OS X: